money-on-chain/main-RBTC-contract/MOC.md

 - Inherits from: MoCEvents, MoCLibConnection, MoCBase, Stoppable

   MoC is the main contract of the MoC ecosystem, it's the entry point of almost every public interaction with it and it articulates the main logic and relations between the rest of the contracts.
   It is also the _only one_ that receives RBTC and holds the actual value of the system.
-The only methods marked as `payable` belongs to this contract and corresponds with the actual two ways of adding "value" to the system minting BitPro and DoC: - `function mintBPro() public payable transitionState() { ... }` - `function mintDoc() public payable transitionState() atLeastState(MoCState.States.AboveCobj) { ... }`
+The only methods marked as `payable` belongs to this contract and corresponds with the actual two ways of adding "value" to the system minting BitPro and DoC: - `function mintBProVendors() public payable transitionState() { ... }` - `function mintDocVendors() public payable transitionState() atLeastState(MoCState.States.AboveCobj) { ... }`
   You'll also notice that many of it's methods just "redirects" to a more specif contract, abstracting it from the `msg.sender` and `msg.value`; for example:

 ```sol